Hogwarts & Muggles:

 Well, hey, Stan’s out of school, right?

-But if Stan was only 21 at the time of his arrest in ’96, at the beginning of Harry’s 6th year, he would have only been 18 when Harry first boarded the Knight bus. i.e., he would have only just finished his 7th year at Hogwarts.
+But if Stan was only 21 at the time of his arrest in ’96, at the beginning of Harry’s 6th year, he would have only been 18 when Harry first boarded the Knight bus in the summer before his 3rd. i.e., he would have only just finished his 7th year at Hogwarts.
 He would have been right there at Hogwarts for Harry Potter’s first two years.

 But Stan didn’t recognize him.